LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

 \subsection{Model Editing}

-Model edits have gained traction as a promising application functioning more as assistive tools than fully autonomous generative solutions.
-Insights into the likelihood of various model outcomes can support authors in refining models with greater efficiency toward an automated approach.
+The use of LLMs serving more as assistive tools than fully autonomous generative solutions has shown promising applications for LLM+AP integration.
+Understanding LLM-editing decisions in refining specifications can support authors with greater efficiency toward an automated approach.

-\citet{gragera2023exploring} investigate the limitations of LLMs in repairing unsolvable tasks caused by incorrect task specifications, assessing the effectiveness of prompting in both PDDL and NL.
-As derivative work, \citet{caglar2024llmsfixissuesreasoning} tackle the challenge of modifying model spaces beyond classical planning by exploring the effectiveness of LLMs in generating more plausible model edits, particularly concerning unsolvability and plan executability, either as a direct replacement or in augmentation of combinatorial search (CS) methods and manual authoring. \citet{LLM-error-detection} conduct a comprehensive study on using LLMs, with traditional error-checking methods, to detect and correct syntactic and semantic errors in PDDL domains, demonstrating that while LLMs excel at identifying and fixing syntactic issues, their performance in resolving semantic inconsistencies is less reliable. \citet{sikestraversing} address the issues of planning models with domains containing a set of semantically equivalent state variables, which are syntactically different--provided with different labels.
-Specifically, they address failures in scenarios where information about the model is coming from heterogeneous sources.
+\citet{gragera2023exploring} investigate the limitations of LLMs in repairing unsolvable tasks caused by incorrect task specifications, assessing the effectiveness of prompting in both PDDL and NL. \citet{LLM-error-detection} conduct a comprehensive study on using LLMs, with traditional error-checking methods, to detect and correct syntactic and semantic errors in PDDL domains, demonstrating that LLMs excel at syntax correction but are less reliable with semantic inconsistencies. \citet{sikestraversing} addresses planning model failures caused by semantically equivalent but syntactically distinct state variables, a common issue when integrating information from heterogeneous sources.
+Their approach introduces meta-actions to bridge these mismatches and iteratively refines the model to ensure valid plan generation. \citet{caglar2024llmsfixissuesreasoning} address the challenge of modifying model spaces beyond classical planning by evaluating how effectively LLMs generate plausible model edits---especially to fix unsolvability and plan executability---to support combinatorial search and manual methods.